RomanLut/hx-esp32-cam-fpv/README.md

 ![alt text](doc/images/rtl8812au.jpg "rtl8812au")

-It can do high power output which is not important for **esp32cam-fpv**, but it comes with good 5dBi antenas which is the best purchase in summary.
+It can be powerd from 5V and comes with good 5dBi antenas which is the best purchase in summary.

 Other cards should also work but not tested.

+*Note that high power output on GS is not important for **esp32cam-fpv** project.
+Range is limited by 20db max output of ESP32.
+Moreover, AFAIK there are no RTL8812AU cards on the marked with power amplifier on 2.4GHz stage.
+All "High output power" RTL8812AU cards has PA on 5GHz only.
+2.4GHz is limited by RTL8812AU naked chip output: 16-17db at lower rates.*

 **AR9271** should also work but not tested. **RTL8812au** has antena diversity and thus is recommended over **AR9271**.